-We are always using our Thermapen in the kitchen every day, but there is no greater day to own one of these than turkey cooking day.
+We use our Thermapen in the kitchen every day, but there is no greater day to own one of these than turkey cooking day.
 It’s a little bit of an investment, but it lasts nearly forever and it is a surefire way to know that a big bird like this is done.
 To tell if a turkey is done insert and instant-read Thermapen thermometer into the thickest part of the thigh without touching the bone.
 It should read 165ºF and the juices that run out of the bird after you remove the thermometer should be clear, as opposed to pink.

 How to Carve a Turkey